SLakehal27/multiserver/README.md

 # Multiserver
-A repository containing the same Rest API remade in multiple programming languages!
+A repository containing the same REST API remade in multiple programming languages!
 For now, these are the technologies used :

 [![Programming languages](https://skillicons.dev/icons?i=js,express,py,flask,java,spring)](https://skillicons.dev)